-One of Vegas' most recent layouts, Tuscany Golf Club, Ted Robinson's design, is a traditionalists' dream - straightforward but demanding.
+One of Vegas' most recent layouts, Chimera Golf Club, Ted Robinson's design, is a traditionalists' dream -- straightforward but demanding.
 What you see is what you get with a few elevated shots coming into play, especially to the course's best hole, the water-guarded 18th.
-Take your best shot as your round is coming to a close - you'll need it.
+Take your best shot as your round is coming to a close -- you'll need it.

 October 6, 2009